stu-bell/nvim/README.md

 However: it loads a lot of plugins you don't necessarily know about or use yet.
 It's default config is hidden, and must be overridden, [as justified here](https://github.com/LazyVim/LazyVim/discussions/129)

+# tree sitter

+For code parsing

+Disabled due to lack of C compiler

+# Cheatsheets

+Using `doctorfree/cheatsheet`

+`:Cheatsheet` to display searchable popup help tips for installed plugins.
+Also can search through cheatsheets added but that don't have a plugin installed yet, if you've added the cheatsheet